Back to: ASP.NET Core Tutorials For Beginners and Professionals

 Understanding Route Template in ASP.NET Core MVC Application:

-As we see, the default route is created with the URL Pattern: {controller=Home}/{action=Index}/{id?}
+The default route is created with the URL Pattern: {controller=Home}/{action=Index}/{id?}

 As you can see in the default route template {controller=Home}/{action=Index}/{id?}, we have a question mark at the end of the id parameter, which makes the id parameter optional.
 That means the following two requests now map to the same Details action method of the Home Controller class.